Kubernetes explained with food

 The control plane also has a concept called controller

 .
-Controllers are parts of Kubernetes that guarantee specific conditions are met for what software development teams want to make available to customers.
+Controllers are parts of Kubernetes that guarantee specific conditions are met for what software development teams want to create.
 For instance, there is a controller that makes sure a website runs on multiple worker nodes in case one fails.
-There is another controller that makes sure periodic tasks run at a specified time each and every day.
+There is another controller that makes sure periodic tasks run at a specified time each day.

-The control plane is extensible.
-This is a technical term to say that we can add things to it to change its behavior.
-A company with very specific needs could create controllers for domain-specific requirements.
+The control plane is extensible, that is to say we can add things to it to change its behavior.
+A company with very specific needs can create custom controllers for domain-specific requirements.
 If that’s a bit blurry, let’s talk about cheesecake.

 A cheesecake can be changed by adding a coulis.
 In that sense, it is extensible, too.

-And just like the raspberry coulis adds to the cheesecake, Kubernetes allows writing bits and pieces of software that change how Kubernetes works and make it adaptable to a very large number of customers.
+And just like the raspberry coulis adds to the cheesecake, Kubernetes allows writing bits and pieces of software that change how Kubernetes works and adapt it to a considerable number of customers.

 Worker nodes